 Most identity theft protection companies don’t offer fraud alert placement anymore.
-LifeLock caught flack for it and the judge in their case ruled it as illegal.
 However, there are still a few small players that offer fraud alert placement.
 This is an important feature to have because many that get identity protection services believe their identity has been or could be stolen.
-A fraud alert signifies to lenders that you have that thought in your head — if your identity protection provider doesn’t offer fraud alert placement, you should learn How to Place Fraud Alerts and do it yourself.
+A fraud alert signifies to lenders that you have that thought in your head — if your identity protection provider doesn’t offer fraud alert placement, you should learn how to place fraud alert and do it yourself.

 Lost / Stolen Wallet Assistance

 If your wallet or purse gets stolen, it’s an invaluable time to be relying on identity protection services.
 Most of these companies have a lost / stolen wallet assistance feature that saves a lot of time and hassle.
 The company will take liability for notifying the various card issuers you deal with.
 Even stuff like document and identity replacement might be middle-manned by your identity theft protection service provider.
 Furthermore, there are some identity theft protection companies that will take things a step further — and even refund the cost of your purse or wallet, if it was stolen.